Becoming a cat sitter – what you need to know

 Cat in a Flat sitters are a reliable and trustworthy choice for cat owners.
 All of our sitters agree to a Code of Conduct and are covered by the Cat in a Flat Guarantee to protect everyone if something goes wrong while you’re away.
 Cat in a Flat also encourages our community to provide honest reviews, so you can check that other cats and cat owners have had a good experience with a sitter.

 Cat sitters are a helpful resource for cat owners for many different occasions.
 Trips away from home for holidays or business trips are among the most common reasons people book a cat sitter.
-Cat owners can also book a sitter to look after their cat if they are unwell, recuperating from an illness or have to go into hospital for a while.
-Many cats benefit from a visit from a cat sitter during the working day, especially kittens, elderly or infirm cats.
+Cat owners can also book a sitter to look after their cat if they are unwell, recuperating from an illness or have to go to the hospital for a while.
+Many cats benefit from a visit from a cat sitter during the working day, especially kittens, elderly or ill cats.
 As many people return to the office after a long period of working from home, their cats might suffer from separation anxiety.
-A pet sitter can help alleviate the stress of cats who don’t like being left alone by popping in once a day to spend some quality time with them
+A pet sitter can help alleviate the stress of cats who don’t like being left alone by popping in once a day to spend some quality time with them.

 Cat sitters should be trustworthy, reliable and interested in your cat.
 Most cat sitters love the job because they get to meet cats and other cat lovers.
 Talk to prospective cat sitters about what they get out of the job and what they know about cat care.
-The majority of cat owners prefer a carer who has a lot of experience looking after cats.
-Look for cat carers who are quick to reply, enthusiastic, and have good reviews from other cat owners.
+The majority of cat owners prefer a sitter who has a lot of experience looking after cats.
+Look for cat sitters who are quick to reply, enthusiastic, and have good reviews from other cat owners.
 For more tips, read the Cat in a Flat blog on what to look out for in a cat sitter.